pylnata/recipies-app/README.md

 This simple project was developed by me in order to polish React Hooks usage, including creation of  custom hooks.
 Also I use redux-observable, that I found really helpful here.

-In this project I use only functional components and React Hooks.
+In this project I use only functional components and React Hooks (almost all existed).

 Used:
 * create-react-app;